andrew/ultimate-awesome/README.md

 - [awesome](https://github.com/gaui/awesome) - A curated list of my GitHub stars!
 Generated by [starred](
 - [awesome-kahoot](https://github.com/gcruchon/awesome-kahoot) - Liste de quiz Kahoot pour animer vos team meetings!.
 - [awesome-juggling](https://github.com/GiantZOC/awesome-juggling) - 🤹 This is an awesome list for juggling resources.
-- [awesome-diffusion-samplers](https://github.com/greatdrake/awesome-diffusion-samplers) - A collection of resources and papers on diffusion samplers.
 - [awesome-it-architect](https://github.com/gtonic/awesome-it-architect) - A curated list of IT architecture technologies and resources.
 - [awesome-WeatherAI](https://github.com/HeQinWill/awesome-WeatherAI) - A curated list of awesome resources related to using AI for weather forecasting and climate modeling.
 - [awesome-robot-combat](https://github.com/IainIsCreative/awesome-robot-combat) - A list of resources, links, and tips for people who want to building fighting robots.